groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/jpgviewoptions/jpgviewoptions/_index.md

 | --- | --- |
 | ArgumentNullException | Thrown when *createPageStream* is null. |
 | ArgumentNullException | Thrown when *releasePageStream* is null. |

+### Remarks

+For the code example, see the [documentation](https://docs.groupdocs.com/viewer/net/rendering-to-png-or-jpeg/#rendering-to-jpeg).

 ### See Also